jimmgarrido/KioskDemo/DemoApp/DemoApp/Markdown/content.md

 Now when the page loads we will display a grid of photos you've taken with the app.

 -/-
-## What's Next?
-Deploy to Device
+## Final Step: Deploy to Device
 Let's wrap this up and get your app on your own device.

-Ready?
+> **Debug vs Release**
+>
+> In order to generate a release build you need to have code signing certificates and provisioning profiles.
+That's a little more than you have time for right now, so this means:
+> - You will be running a **Debug** build
+> - It will run slower
+> - You should test a **Release** as soon as you can to really see the speed of Xamarin

+### For iOS

+- Select `MOVIA.iOS` or `MOVAI.Android` as your startup project.
+    - For iPhone devices select `Debug|iPhone` as your target
+    - For Android devices select `Debug` as your target
+- Connect your phone with a cable to the computer
+- Hit debug

+The app will be built now for a physical device and deployed to your own phone.

+# Congratulations!
+You're done.